ME-ICA/tedana/CONTRIBUTING.md

 ## Recognizing contributors

-We welcome and recognize all contributions from documentation to testing to code development.
+We welcome and recognize [all contributions][link_all-contributors-spec] from documentation to testing to code development.
-You can see a list of current contributors in the [contributors tab][link_contributors].
+You can see a list of current contributors in the [contributors tab][link_contributors] and in this document (kept up to date by the [all contributors bot][link_all-contributors-bot]).

 ## Thank you!